LEAFERx/chiado-ethers-mre/README.md

 # chiado-ethers-mre

-This is a minimal reproducible example of a bug in the `ethers` library when transacting on `Chiado` network.
+This is a minimal reproducible example of a bug in the `hardhat` library when transacting on `Chiado` network.

 ## Steps to reproduce